You've seen it over your welds, heard its name, but what is it?

 2. Or a chipping hammer to remove the pieces of slag that are a shade more difficult to remove.

-3. Or a grinder with a wire brush attachment.
+3. Or a grinder with a flap disk or wire brush attachment.

 4. Or remove slag using a pair of MIG welding pliers.